LaurentAerens/LLM-update-Tryout/README.md

 The model is called LLUE (Efficient Update Language Model) this is based on NNUE (Efficient Neural Network Update) which is a neural network architecture used in computer chess.
 I based myself on GPT-2 and updated the input layer and methode in order to make it more efficient and faster.

+lets say the input layers is only 6 nodes: 264, 3288, 1736, 576, 374, 3 and we add a token (412) to this input (so the last one need to be remove this then becomes:) 264, 3288, 412, 576, 374, 2 understood, so the last node in the input layer indicates the first token of the input.

 ## Prerequisites

 Before running the code, make sure you have the following dependencies installed: